 Hire a Drug Crimes Attorney in St. Petersburg Today

 The term “drug crime” can encompass a large variety of criminal offenses.
 If you have been charged with a drug crime, it’s critical that you speak to a drug crimes attorney in St. Petersburg that can answer any questions you may have related to your case.
-At Russo, Pelletier & Sullivan, our attorneys, Marc Pelletier and Tim Sullivan, are extremely knowledgeable in state drug crime laws and can provide you with the accurate legal counsel your case requires.
+At the Law Offices of Marc N. Pelletier, our attorneys, are extremely knowledgeable in state drug crime laws and can provide you with the accurate legal counsel your case requires.
 For a free consultation, give us a call today.

 What Drugs are Associated with a Drug Crime?